nccgroup/nccfsas/Tools/Sigwhatever/README.md

 ==========

-Usage instructions - note that <port> refers to the port that the HTTP server will run on.
+Usage: SigWhatever.exe [OPTIONS]+ operation

+Options:
+  -p, --port=VALUE           TCP Port.
+  -l, --log=VALUE            Log file path.
+  -g, --group=VALUE          Target Active Directory group.
+  -f, --force                Force HTTP server start.
+      --ba, --backdoor-all   Backdoor all signatures.
+  -c, --challenge=VALUE      NTLM Challenge (in hex).
+  -u, --url-prefix=VALUE     URL Prefix. e.g. /MDEServer/test
+  -h, --help                 Show this message and exit.

+Operations:
   AUTO: Just do everything for me - backdoor the signature and start the listener on this box.

-                Usage: sigwhatever.exe AUTO
+  Usage: SigWhatever.exe AUTO

   CHECKTRUST: Check whether the trust zone settings - if the domain isn't in there then this probably won't work

-                Usage: sigwhatever.exe CHECKTRUST
+  Usage: SigWhatever.exe CHECKTRUST

   CHECKFW: Check whether the host based firewall is on and whether there's an exception for the chosen port

-                Usage: sigwhatever.exe CHECKFW <port>
+  Usage: SigWhatever.exe CHECKFW -p <port>

   SIGNATURE: hijack the current user's signature, or add a new one via registry changes

-                Usage: sigwhatever.exe SIGNATURE <port> <logfile> <backdoorall> <force>
+  Usage: SigWhatever.exe SIGNATURE -p <port> -l <logfile> -u <url prefix> --backdoor-all --force

   SIGNOLISTEN: hijack the current user's signature, or add a new one via registry changes

-                Usage: sigwhatever.exe SIGNOLISTEN <server> <port> <logfile> <backdoorall>
+  Usage: SigWhatever.exe SIGNOLISTEN -s <server> -p <port> -l <logfile> --backdoor-all>

   CLEANUP: Remove any modifications to the registry or htm signature files

-                Usage: sigwhatever.exe CLEANUP
+  Usage: SigWhatever.exe CLEANUP

   EMAILADMINS: Enumerate email addresses from an AD group and send them a 'blank' email with the payload.

-                Usage: sigwhatever.exe EMAILADMINS <Active Directory group> <port> <logfile> <force>
+  Usage: SigWhatever.exe EMAILADMINS -g <Active Directory group> -p <port> -l <logfile> --force

   LISTENONLY: Just start the listener - make sure it's on the same port

-                Usage: sigwhatever.exe LISTENONLY <port> <logfile>
+  Usage: SigWhatever.exe LISTENONLY -p <port> -l <logfile>

+  SHOWACLS: List all URL Reservation ACLs with User, Everyone or Authenticated Users permissions.
+  Usage: SigWhatever.exe SHOWACLS

-NOTE: With the signature option, if backdoorall is not specified then the tool will attempt to get the current signature from Outlook - this may cause a popup for the user if their AV is out of date.
+  NOTE: With the signature option, if --backdoor-all is not specified then the tool will attempt to get the current signature from Outlook - this may cause a popup for the user if their AV is out of date.